 How & Why We Source Our Plants

 Designs By Nature - Upper Peninsula Native Plants, LLC, is a State inspected and licensed nursery grower of native plants.
-We legally and with permission gather wild native seed from the UP and plant it in our on-site production beds to ensure hardy UP genotypes.
-Plants are propagated from seeds, division, or cuttings, with an eye to genetic diversityWe wild-gather responsibly - careful not to over harvest, and we do not take plants from the wild.
-We want native plants to thrive because of our efforts!
+We use seed or cuttings from the UP whenever possible to ensure hardy UP genotypes and genetic diversity.
+We do not sell plants taken from the wild and we do not over-harvest seed, even from our on-site production beds.
+We want wild native plants to thrive because of our efforts!

 Using genotypes from the UP is important because it ensures the plants you buy are adapted to our climate and well-suited to our wildlife, birds, and pollinators.
 Climate change is here, but it doesn't simply make weather warmer, requiring the planting of southern species; it makes weather weirder and more extreme.
 That means more polar vortex events, more extreme snowstorms, more high winds...
 Our UP plants, insects, and animals need our support more than ever in these conditions.
 There is nowhere for our plants and insects to go.
 If we stop planting native UP plants in favor of southern species, our plants can't make the jump across the lake and will simply be extirpated from Michigan, or worse, become extinct.
 Trust UP plants to be able to handle the heat and stand Yooper tough against the rest - plant local genotype and don't give up on the ecosystems of the UP.

 We do understand that people have diverse gardening goals, so we also offer some plants desirable for landscaping that are native to the lower peninsula, or for which we do not have a current UP seed source.
-For those offerings, we use only Michigan native genotypes from Designs By Nature, LLC, in Laingsburg, Michigan, or when necessary, Michigan genotype seed purchased from Michigan Wildflower Farm in Portland, Michigan or Native Connections near Kalamazoo.
+For those offerings, we use only Michigan native genotypes from Designs By Nature, LLC, in Laingsburg, Michigan, or when necessary, Michigan genotype seed purchased from Michigan Wildflower Farm in Portland, Michigan, or Native Connections near Kalamazoo.
 Select shrubs for which we do not have a UP seed source yet are purchased from several reputable, licensed and inspected, downstate nurseries.
 The description of each shrub will tell you if it grown in-house or sourced from another nursery.

 Please don’t hesitate to contact us if you have any questions!